 Cellar spiders in Ontario are often confused with daddy longlegs because of their skinny bodies and long, spindly legs.
-There are two types of cellar spiders in Ontario: long-bodied and short-bodied.
+There are two types of cellar spider species in Ontario: long-bodied and short-bodied.
 Long-bodied cellar spiders have a 2″ leg span, while the short-bodied species have a ½” leg span.
-Both species have 9mm long bodies, and are brown, tan, or grey in colour.
+Both species have medium sized eyes, 9mm long bodies, and are brown, tan, or grey in colour.
 They are among the most common spiders in Ontario.

-Cellar spiders originated from the subtropics, and therefore mate year-round despite any seasonal changes.
+Cellar spiders native from the subtropics mate year-round despite any seasonal changes.
 After taking a year to mature, they can live for another 2 years.
 Female spiders will hold 20-30 eggs until they hatch.
 Young spiders will shed and change their skin 5 or 6 times before they mature.

 Cellar spiders prefer to build their nests in close proximity of each other, creating web communities.
 They live primarily in basements and cellars, earning them their name, but also nest in crawl spaces, closets, attics, rock piles, and other dark, humid spaces.
 They eat small moths, flies, mosquitoes, and other insects and small pests.
 If food is scarce, cellar spiders won’t hesitate to eat each other.

 Are you concerned about a cellar spider infestation?
 It is recommended that homeowners get rid of spiders by clearing away their webs and egg sacs with a vacuum or broom.
 Reducing the humidity in your home and limiting the spiders’ food source are also effective ways to end a cellar spider infestation.
 Seal cracks around windows and doors, fix any screens that have rips or holes, and plug any other entry points.
 You can also contact Terminix Canada, we know how to get rid of cellar spiders.

 Also known as the American House Spider, these spiders are the most commonly found types of spiders worldwide, and are of course the most common spiders in Ontario.
 Their bodies can grow to be 4mm – 6mm (1/4″) and have a leg span of up to 2.5cm (1″).
 Ontario house spiders are typically black, brown, tan, or grey, with patterns that make them look spotted.